LePretzel/MatrixGame/README.md

 # InfiniteMatrix

-Project for CS 415 at UIUC
+Project for CS 415

+I got errors running the .uproject file in the main directory, so i added the .zip file which seems to work fine when extracted